-I finished the above book by Dr. Allen Frances a few weeks ago, and I can’t stress enough how important it is.
-Saving Normal is a must read for anyone who (1) struggles with mental health, (2) has been prescribed psychotropic medication, or (3) is raising children.
+I finished Dr. Allen Frances’ book, Saving Normal, a few weeks ago, and I can’t stress enough how important it is.
+It’s a must read for anyone who: (1) struggles with mental health, (2) has been prescribed psychotropic medication, or (3) is raising children.

 We as a society are in too much of a hurry to find immediate solutions to our problems.
 We look to medications and “gurus” of all kinds to provide us with instant relief.
 We hand over our trust to unvetted and undereducated doctors every single day.

 I have worked in and around the field of western medicine long enough to understand its benefits, but also see its appalling deficiencies and misappropriations, especially when it comes to mental health.

 Because, in the not-too-distant past, we as human beings faced down a range of life’s problems with nothing more than grit and time.
 But these same problems are now being diagnosed and treated as mental disorders.
 And “because of diagnostic inflation, an excessive proportion of people have come to rely on antidepressants, antipsychotics, anti-anxiety agents, sleeping pills, and pain meds,” Dr. Frances wrote.
 “We are becoming a society of pill poppers.”

 Along with fortifying our innate will to live, we also need to cut ourselves some slack.
 Being human is hard and a burdensome responsibility.
 We are the keepers of the most complex organism in the known universe, and it sits right between our ears.
 The existential joke is, though, we do not have a clue how it works.